Aveglia/vAMPirus/docs/HelpDocumentation.md

 ### Bootstrapping

 IQ-TREE is capable of performing parametric or non-parametric bootstrapping.
-You can specify which one using "--parametric" or "--nonparametric" and to set how many boostraps to perform, you would use "--boots #ofbootstraps" or edit lime 114 in the vampirus.config file.
+You can specify which one using "--parametric" or "--nonparametric" and to set how many bootstraps to perform, you would use "--boots #ofbootstraps" or edit lime 114 in the vampirus.config file.

 Here is an example for creating a tree using the model determined by ModelTest-NG, non-parametric bootstrapping and 500 bootstraps: